 - Install products — once the readiness check is green, import the platform products (Agent Creator, LLM Gateway, Storage, Governe, …).

-- Resources & Autoscaling — picking Balanced vs High-throughput, HPA targets.
+- Resources & Autoscaling — picking Balanced vs Performance, HPA targets.

 - Environment Variables — exhaustive per-service reference.